-If there's one popular nutrient we've heard about all our lives, it's fiber .
+If there is a popular nutrient that we have heard about all our lives, it is fiber .

-Many think that their only quality is to poo easy every day.
+Many think their only quality is pooping easily every day.

 But it has many more benefits, including helping to level estrogen.
-Yes, that hormone that gets out of control in perimenopause and menopause, causing constipation, depression, fat accumulation, fluid retention, hot flashes, among others .
+Yes, that hormone that goes out of control during perimenopause and menopause, causing constipation, depression, fat accumulation, fluid retention, hot flashes, among others .

 Eating fiber: a real option for estrogen balance

-The climacteric is often accompanied by an imbalance in hormones.
+The climacteric is usually accompanied by an imbalance in hormones.
 And especially in perimenopause, estrogen levels are higher than progesterone.

 The good news is that fiber can bind to excess estrogen and eliminate it through the intestine.

 - The liver is responsible for processing excess hormones and when it does, it releases additional estrogen so that they can be eliminated through the stool.

 - If you suffer from constipation and slow digestion , or don't have enough good gut bacteria, estrogen can be reabsorbed and returned to your blood circulation, causing many symptoms of perimenopause and menopause.

 - Eating fiber can help prevent this, as it feeds the beneficial bacteria in your gut.
 This prevents estrogen from being reabsorbed from the colon.